jaydeegbobeh/eng88/Cybersecuirty/README.md

 - Upon request, server verifies credentials before generating an encrypted JWT w/ secret key and sends back to the client
 - On client side browser stores the token locally using local storage, session storage or cookie storage
 - On future requests, JWT is added to authorization header, and server will validate its signature by decoding the token before sending the response
-- On logout operation, token on client-side is destroyed without server interation?
+- On logout operation, token on client-side is destroyed without server interation

 ### Advantages of token-based authentication
 - Stateless, webserver does not need to keep a record of tokens as they are **self-contained** - server just need to sign tokens on successful login and verify incoming tokens in requests are valid.
--
+- Can be generated from anywhere

--
+## Revoking cookies/json token

-## Revoking cookies/json
+If you’re using a revocation list on your server to invalidate tokens, revoking a token can instantly boot the attacker out of your system until they get hold of a new token.
+While it is a temporary solution, it will make the attacker’s life slightly more difficult.

 # Penetration Testing (PenTesting)
 An authorised, simulated attack on a system to evaluate the security of the system and its vulnerabilities